FITFUNS/oasis_editor_manual/docs/user-manual/graphics/lighting/lightmapping.md

 Lightmap generation is the process of pre-calculating lighting information for a static scene and storing it in textures which are then applied on materials.
 This is an efficient way of lighting a scene if many of the light sources and geometry are static or environmental.

-PlayCanvas offers two ways to use lightmaps in your scene: **External lightmap generation** using a 3rd-party tool and [**Runtime Lightmapping**][0] that can be generated automatically by the Engine on loading or later while application is running.
+OasisW offers two ways to use lightmaps in your scene: **External lightmap generation** using a 3rd-party tool and [**Runtime Lightmapping**][0] that can be generated automatically by the Engine on loading or later while application is running.

 This page gives details and best practices on rendering lightmaps from external tools.

 ## External Lightmap Generation {#external-lightmap-generation}

 Many 3D content tools have ways to generate lightmap textures.
 For example, 3ds Max, Maya, Blender and other tools all have ways to bake lightmaps into textures.
 The advantages of using an offline tool for lightmap generation is that you can use very sophisticated lighting calculations like Global Illumination for bounce lighting, soft shadows, ambient occlusion, etc. The major disadvantage is that you have to have a complete representation of your scene inside the 3D tool.
-So if your PlayCanvas scene is made up of lots of instances positioned in the Editor, you need to re-create this inside your lightmapping tool.
+So if your OasisW scene is made up of lots of instances positioned in the Editor, you need to re-create this inside your lightmapping tool.

 Once you have created lightmaps using an external tool you simply upload them as regular texture assets and they can be added to your materials using the lightmap slot in the standard Physical Material.